 I can't stop watching Devin Singletary turn defenders into bowling pins pic.twitter.com/2oJCyi4pq1

 — Connor Rogers (@ConnorJRogers) January 30, 2019

 Lacks experience as a special teams returner.
 Can be easily dismissed as a pass protector in the backfield.
 Blocking technique needs polished, often overpowered by opposing lineman.
 Singletary tries too hard to make plays on several occasions, causing negative yardage.
 Long speed is a concern.
 Ran a 4.76 in high school.
 Minor reduction in his production in 2018 compared to his 2017 numbers.

-Upon witnessing Singletary’s film, I believe he will be selected in the early section of the third round.
+Upon witnessing Singletary’s film, I believe he will be selected in the late section of the third round.
 The reasoning behind this projection is because Singletary faced lesser opposition at collegiate level which may affect his stock in the draft, despite him possessing second round caliber talent.
 He boasts incredible agility, coupled with elusiveness and solid up-field vision.
 Furthermore, he can be utilized as a viable outlet option for the quarterback who can create yardage from very little.
 In terms of limitations, he can be taken advantage of in the backfield when not used as the lead blocker.
 Moreover, he sometimes negates yardage by trying to force runs that aren’t there.
 That said, these negatives are more than teachable at the professional level.